 Natural History Study Collaboration:

-We recently entered into collaboration with The Cooperative International Neuromuscular Research Group (CINRG) on a longitudinal natural history study, comprised of 53 patients, to advance knowledge of early onset FSHD.
+We recently entered into collaboration with The Cooperative International Neuromuscular Research Group (CINRG) on a longitudinal natural history study to advance knowledge of early onset FSHD.

 We provide financial support to this study, which was initially implemented by the FSH Society, the FSHD Global Research Foundation and Muscular Dystrophy Canada.